Our Journalists: Coast to Coast

 Celeste Fremon, creator and editor of WitnessLA, is an award-winning freelance journalist specializing in gangs, law enforcement, criminal justice and juvenile justice.
 She is the author of “G-Dog and the Homeboys,” and is working on “Downfall,” about corruption and brutality inside the Los Angeles Sheriff’s Department.
 She taught reporting at Annenberg and literary journalism as it relates to social justice at the University of California at Irvine.

-Daryl Kahn, as New York City bureau chief for the Juvenile Justice Information Exchange and Youth Today, writes in-depth features on a wide range of topics.
+Daryl Khan, as New York City bureau chief for the Juvenile Justice Information Exchange and Youth Today, writes in-depth features on a wide range of topics.
 He also produces data visualization projects and videos in collaboration with students and recent graduates of the City University of New York Graduate School of Journalism.
 Based in Brooklyn, Khan has also written for the New York Times, Newsday and Boston Globe, and has covered breaking news, politics, prisons, poverty and terror attacks.

 Our Center for Sustainable Journalism